LogSentinel/sentinel-trails-documentation/agent/agent-overview.rst

 The `Sentinel Trails listening agent is an open source component <https://github.com/LogSentinel/logsentinel-agent>`_ that gets installed on target machines to listen to a configured set of log sources.
 It can be installed on Linux and Windows and supports the following types of sources:

 *  **Log files**  an arbitrary text file can be collected and sent, line by line, to the Sentinel Trails service.
-These typically application logs and logs by any other non-standard software
+These typically application logs and logs by systems like application servers, accounting software, CRMs, ERPs (e.g. SAP), big data processing (e.g. Hadoop), or any other non-standard software
 *  **Database logs files**  - if database query logs are enabled, the agent listens to newly issued queries and sends them to the Sentinel Trails service
 *  **Database tables**  - if you store audit trail inside relational database tables, you can configure queries that periodically fetch new entries and send them to the Sentinel Trails service
 *  **MS SQL audit trail**  – if MS SQL audit trail is enabled, the agent can be configured to listen to it and forward the events